patrickbucher/docs/weinberg/how-software-is-built.md

 > Any set of data points forms a straight line if plotted on log-log paper.

-Managers influence projects by choosing methods, tools, and people, which make up an organization's cultural pattern.
+Managers influence projects by choosing methods, tools, and people, which make up an organization’s cultural pattern.
 Two different methods (or tools, or teams) A and B will have different curves on a size/effort graph: Method A is cheaper for small projects (say, due to less overhead), but reaches a limit of feasible projects quite quickly.
 Method B, on the other hand, s more expensive for small projects, but allows to deal with bigger projects than method A.

-Therefore, organizations adopt _two_ (or more) methods instead of just one "standard method" for software development, which are then picked from depending on a project's estimated size.
+Therefore, organizations adopt _two_ (or more) methods instead of just one “standard method” for software development, which are then picked from depending on a project’s estimated size.
 This requires managers to take an important decision at the beginning of every project: which method to choose?
 In a blaming environment, taking such decisions can get a manager into trouble.
-Therefore, they'd often prefer to have a "standard model" being imposed on them.
+Therefore, they’d often prefer to have a “standard model” being imposed on them.

 Managers choose their methods for other reasons than just effort.
 Risk is also a very important factor.
 Depending on the problem size, different methods have